 Usually, the deduction limit for charitable cash donation is 60% of your adjusted gross income.
-This year only, the CARES Act temporarily suspended that limit in response to the pandemic.
-For cash contributions to qualifying organizations made in 2020, the deduction limit is 100% — so you may want to talk to your financial advisor and your legal and tax professionals about whether giving more is right for you.
+There’s a tool from the IRS to help you check to see if your donation is deductible, but you may still want to talk to your financial advisor and your legal and tax professionals about whether giving more is right for you.

 Other things to check off the list